-In order to carry out Vermont’s policy that all public school children will be afforded educational opportunities which are substantially equal in quality, and in order to ensure continuous improvement in student performance, each public school shall meet the following education quality standards, and annually report to the community in an understandableand comprehensive form as required in 16 VSA Section 165(a)(2).
+To carry out Vermont’s policy that all students will be afforded educational opportunities that are substantially equal in quality, and to ensure continuous improvement in student performance, SU/SDs and schools to which this rule applies pursuant to 16 VSA § 165 shall meet the following education quality standards and annually report to their communities in an understandable, inclusive, and comprehensive form as required in 16 VSA § 165(a)(2).
+Pursuant to 16 VSA § 906, Sections 2114, 2120.1 and 2120.5 shall apply equally to public schools and independent schools.

 2113 Federal and State Entitlements; Nondiscrimination

-Each school or supervisory union shall ensure that students are furnished educational and other services in accordance with state and federal entitlements and requirements.
+Each school or SU/SD shall ensure that students are furnished educational and other services in accordance with state and federal entitlements and requirements.

-No student in a public school or independent school shall be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity as the result of, or based upon, the student's race, gender, color, creed, national origin, marital status, sexual orientation, gender identity or disability, or any other reason set forth in state or federal non-discrimination requirements.
+No Vermont student shall be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity as the result of, or based upon, the student's race, gender, color, creed, national origin, marital status, sexual orientation, gender identity or disability, or any other reason set forth in state or federal non-discrimination requirements.

-Each supervisory union shall develop, and each school shall implement, a system of maintaining student records that aligns with Agency of Education statewide data collections; which enables accurate and timely reporting in connection with state and federal data collection requirements; and ensures the accuracy, relevancy and confidentiality thereof, and accessibility thereto; and which is in compliance with the federal Family Education Rights and Privacy Act of 1974 (P.L.
-95- 380 as amended from time to time).
+Each SU/SD shall develop, and each school shall implement, a system of maintaining student records that aligns with Agency of Education statewide data collections; which enables accurate and timely reporting in connection with state and federal data collection requirements; and ensures the accuracy, relevancy and confidentiality thereof, and accessibility thereto; and which is in compliance with the federal Family Educational Rights and Privacy Act of 1974, 20 U.S.C. § 1232g.

 Student records shall be safely retained.
 For grades 9-12, the transcripts of graduates and dropouts shall be permanently maintained and the academic records may be permanently maintained.

-Each school shall adopt and implement policies consistent with the federal Protection of Pupil Rights Act (20 U.S.C. § 1232h) regarding surveys, analyses, and evaluations.
+Each school shall adopt and implement policies consistent with the federal Protection of Pupil Rights Act, 20 U.S.C. § 1232h, regarding surveys, analyses, and evaluations.

 2114 Definitions